Old Canes: History

-Old Canes was established October 2001, when Chris Crisci played several solo acoustic shows.
+Old Canes was established in October 2001, when Chris Crisci played several solo acoustic shows.

 Playing as part of a European tour with Crisci's primary band, the Appleseed Cast, promoters wanted the band to play acoustic.
 Having acoustic material written that was never recorded, Crisci performed three Appleseed Cast demos that were repurposed as Old Canes songs.
-After encouragement from supporters who appreciated the contrasting folk sound to the Appleseed Cast, he formally pursued the Old Canes a year and half later.
+After encouragement from supporters who appreciated the contrasting folk sound to the Appleseed Cast, he formally pursued the Old Canes a year and a half later.

-After releasing a demo in 2003, Old Canes released Early Morning Hymns in 2004, recorded in Crisci's home studio on half-inch eight-track tape.
+After releasing a demo in 2003, Old Canes released Early Morning Hymns in 2004, recorded in Crisci's home studio on a half-inch eight-track tape.
 Although the band's label, Second Nature, encouraged Crisci to have an established producer to mix the album, he worked the album himself.
 Crisci envisioned a lo-fi sound, citing Led Zeppelin, Bob Dylan and Jimi Hendrix.

 In 2005, Crisci began recording the second record, Feral Harmonic.
 The first drum tracks were produced by John Anderson of Boys Life.

-The record was finished in early 2009.
+The record was released in 2009 on Saddle Creek Records.